Skip to main content

 • Affordability for Working and Middle-Class Families

-• Created the $2 billion Affordable NJ Communities for Homeowners and Renters (ANCHOR) Property Tax Relief Program, oversaw the slowest growth in property taxes in any administration’s term on record, and helped taxpayers by raising the cap for state property tax deductions and expanding Senior Freeze eligibility
+• Created the $2.4 billion Affordable New Jersey Communities for Homeowners and Renters (ANCHOR) Property Tax Relief Program, oversaw the slowest growth in property taxes in any administration’s term on record, and helped taxpayers by raising the cap for state property tax deductions and expanding Senior Freeze eligibility

-• Enacted the Stay NJ program which will ultimately cut property taxes in half for many seniors
+• Enacted the Stay NJ program, which will ultimately cut property taxes in half for New Jersey’s seniors

-• Championed 20 tax breaks for working families, including an expanded Earned Income Tax Credit and a new Child and Dependent Care Tax Credit and Child Tax Credit
+• Championed over a dozen tax breaks for working families, including an expanded Earned Income Tax Credit and a new Child and Dependent Care Tax Credit and Child Tax Credit

-• Put New Jersey on a path to a $15 minimum wage, which will be achieved for most workers by January 2024
+• Put New Jersey on a path to a $15 minimum wage, which was achieved for most workers in January 2024

 • Supported workers by enacting paid sick leave and expanding paid family leave